zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Beth says, “Those shoes fasten with Velcro.
 Are you  kidding me?”
 “To fasten” (fasten) means to connect something together, usual ly with a button or some other small device on the cloth itself like a “snap ” (snap).
 “Velcro” (Velcro) is a plastic material that you are able to put together so that it stays; you don’t have to tie it.
 The two parts of the Velcro hook together a nd are able to keep something together – to hold something together or to connect  something together.
 There are some shoes that instead of shoelaces have Velcr o on them.
 But once again, those shoes are not appropriate for a wedding.

 Curran says, “Okay, why don’t you just tell me what  my taste should be and I’ll buy what you want me to buy.”
 Curran is telling Bet h that she needs to tell him what his taste should be.
 “Taste” (taste) here refe rs to the kinds of things that you like.
 You can talk about your “taste in food” or yo ur “taste in clothing.”
 It doesn’t refer necessarily to something you eat.
-That’s also  the use of the verb “to taste” – to put something in your mouth and to get a sense o f the flavor of the food.
+That’s also  the use of the verb “to taste” – to put something in your mouth and to get a sense of the flavor of the food.

 But it means much more generally the kinds of thing s that you like.
 It could refer to any kind of object or activity that you like.
 Cu rran is telling Beth, “Just tell me what you like” – what you think I should buy – “and  I’ll buy it.”
 Beth, however, says, “And leave you with no say in your own purcha se?
 What kind of cousin would I be if I did that?”
 Beth, even though she do esn’t like anything that Curran has selected, does not want to tell Curran what to buy.

 That’s why she says, “And leave you with no say in your own purchase?” – in the thing that you are about to buy.
 “What kind of cous in,” she asks, “would I be if I did that?”
 Your “cousin” (cousin) refers to the son  or daughter of either your aunt or your uncle.
 Your “aunt” is your mother or father ’s sister.
 Your “uncle” is your mother or father’s brother.
 So, it’s the child of o ne of your aunts or uncles.

- Now let’s listen to the dialogue, this time at a no rmal speed.
+ Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]